 Hannah Leigh Mackie – Environmental Education Project Officer

 Hannah joined the Education team in 2012 to expand the schools programme into food growing and Environmental Education.
 At the Farm she runs workshops for primary school children on environmental and practical issues such as food growing, recycling and the natural world.
 She also runs the After School Gardening Club, the Stepney Green School growing project and the ‘Grow Your Own Sandwich’ project.
-She works part time at the farm from Monday to Thursday.
 She also works at Growing Communities in Hackney, growing organic salad for their veg box scheme.

 Merlin joined the team in October 2016 and is gutted to be pipped to the post for title of first Wizard on the farm (an honour awarded to Wizard the Farm cat).
 Working 2 days a week, Merlin delivers the outreach Furry Tales packages; taking the Farm’s furrys into day care centres, older peoples’ organisations and NHS services.
 Her long standing love of animals and outreach engagement seems to have landed her the world’s best job!